The character of the total power operation: A total power operation on class functions

 corresponding to the sums with more than one summand. \end{prop} \begin{proof} This follows immediately from the formula for the transfer.
 If there is a lift

 up to conjugacy, then $F([\pi \al])$ must have more than one subgroup.
-Now the transfer of the characteristic class function concentrated on the lift generates the factor corresponding to $[\al]$. \end{proof} We define some simplifications of $\Po^{\phi}$.
-Consider
+Now the transfer of the characteristic class function concentrated on the lift is a generator of the factor corresponding to $[\al]$. \end{proof}